Claudette Hobbart

 They chose the latter.

-Now Naomi and Rosa were the only ones left in the building, trying to figure out what had happened and how to fix it.
+Now Naomi and Rosa were the only ones left in the building, trying to heal the situation.
 The rest of the company was due to return tomorrow, when (with any luck), Naomi and Rosa would have resolved things.
 If not, everyone would be sent packing again for another day.

 Naomi and Rosa couldn’t even tell people to wait for their call.
-Everyone’s cellphones had been taken over by the lethargic beasts along with their computers.
-Hence, the plan for daily, physical check-ins.
+The sloths had bricked people’s phones along with their computers.
+Hence, the plan for daily, in-person check-ins.

 “Hey!”